Bronze and Cross Country Endorsements

 Practical Flying Skill

-As well as completing the gliding navigation and field landing flying exercises in the gliding syllabus, the applicant must demonstrate his or her ability to:
+As well as completing the gliding navigation and field landing flying exercises in the gliding syllabus, the applicant must demonstrate their ability to:

 – soar for at least one hour (supervised solo), and